wlandau/workflowHelper/example/README.md

 )
 ```

 These methods just run regressions with `lm` and `glm`, respectively.
 Each dataset will be analyzed with both methods, so there will be six analyses in all.
 Since I'm iterating over datasets, the `..DATASET..` placeholder is used in place of the dataset to be passed to the function.
+The analyses will be saved in files `CACHE/poisson100_lm.rds`, `CACHE/poisson100_glm.rds`, `CACHE/normal100_lm.rds`, etc.

 Next, I specify the summary statistics I want for each analysis of each dataset.